Reel Fishing & Planting Workshop

 - Angling from a boat

-Juvenile Sturgeon Tagging and Conservation Workshop
+Juvenile Sturgeon Conservation Workshop

 This engaging juvenile sturgeon conservation workshop provides participants with hands-on experience learning and discovering more about conservation concerns related to North America’s largest freshwater species, white sturgeon.
 During this workshop participants will have the opportunity to catch, land, record and release these fish in partnership with the Fraser Valley Angling Guides Association.